Michigan Medicaid Definition

 What Defines “Income”

-There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-As of July 2019, this figure is $2,113.75 / month and is set to increase again in July 2020.
-For non-applicant spouses that have shelter costs that are significant, there is also a maximum monthly maintenance needs allowance, which allows non-applicant spouses to receive income up to $3,160.50 / month.
-(This higher figure is effective January 2019 and will increase again in January 2020).
+Also relevant to married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+This is the minimum amount of monthly income to which the non-applicant spouse is entitled.
+As of July 2019, this figure is $2,113.75 / month.
+(It is set to increase in July 2020).
+For non-applicant spouses that have shelter costs that are significant, there is also a maximum monthly maintenance needs allowance, which allows non-applicant spouses to receive income up to $3,216 / month.
+(This higher figure is effective January 2020 and will increase again in January 2021).
 This rule, known as a spousal impoverishment rule, allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
 That said, this rule is not applicable for all pathways to Medicaid eligibility.
-It is only applicable for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver.
+It does not apply for married couples with one spouse applying for regular Medicaid.

 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to half of the couple’s joint assets, up to a maximum of $126,420, as the chart indicates above.
-However, if the couple has more limited assets, the non-applicant spouse is able to keep 100% of the couple’s assets, up to $25,284.
+There is a spousal asset allowance for married couples with one spouse applying for institutionalization Medicaid or home and community based services via a Medicaid waiver.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
-As with the spousal income allowance, this spousal asset allowance is only for married couples with one spouse applying for institutionalization Medicaid or home and community based services via a Medicaid waiver.
+As of 2020, the community spouse (the non-applicant spouse) can retain up to half of the couple’s joint assets, up to a maximum of $128,640, as the chart indicates above.
+However, if the couple has more limited assets, the non-applicant spouse is able to keep 100% of the couple’s assets, up to $25,728.
+As with the spousal income allowance, this spousal asset allowance is not for married couples with one spouse applying for regular Medicaid.

 It’s important that one does not give away assets or sell them under fair market value in order to reach the Medicaid asset limit.
 In Michigan, doing so puts one in violation of Medicaid’s 5-Year Look-Back Period, resulting in a period of Medicaid disqualification.